 Whatever else their differences, you probably have one question above all else: Does the Technivorm brewer justify itself being triple the price of the Bonavita brewer?

 Well, in this case, the price difference is a bit larger than the last comparison.
 Previously, the Bonavita was at least partially more expensive due to its digital display and smart home features.
-Additionally, the Technivorm brewer was a bulkier model, which tends to be cheaper – a nice model of coffee maker under $100.
+Additionally, the Technivorm brewer was a bulkier one, which tends to be cheaper – a nice model of coffee maker under $100.

 In this comparison, we are looking at a simplified Bonavita model, as well as a miniaturized Technivorm product.
 This comparison is interesting because it is a comparison between far more similar-looking machines than the last comparison.